For Cibus 2012, India is the market to focus on | Octagona Srl

 • Has bread production (reserved for small and medium enterprises) reaching 2.7 million tons

-This changed scenario in terms of both consumption and market size is affecting the choices of operators from the bottom up, especially with regard to the HoReCa and mass retail channel, a rising star in the Indian retail sector.
-The modern retail concept has led to the development of shopping centers and malls with a variety of outlets offering entertainment, shopping, and food, all under one roof.Today, retail accounts for 10% of the country's total GDP, and business opportunities for food products are registered not only in the large-scale retail but also in Speciality Stores.
+This changing landscape—in terms of both consumption and market size—is driving the decisions of industry players, particularly within the HoReCa sector and the large-scale retail sector, a rising star in India’s distribution industry.
+The modern concept of retail has led to the development of shopping centers and malls with a variety of retail outlets offering entertainment, shopping, and dining, all under one roof: today, retail accounts for 10% of the country’s total GDP, and business opportunities for food products are emerging not only in large-scale retail but also in specialty stores.

-In summary, there is no shortage of opportunities vis-à-vis this market for Italian companies operating within the food sector.
+In summary, there are certainly no lack of opportunities for Italian companies operating in the food sector with regard to this market.

 ALSO READ: